manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 In words: the primary will first try to recover the maximal echo.
 If no echo is seen, the primary is free to choose its own input.
-Otherwise, it proposes the value associated with the highest view in which it herd there was an echo.
+Otherwise, it proposes the value associated with the highest view in which it heard there was an echo.

 This completes the description of the protocol.
-Lets prove that the three properties of consensus hold.
+Let's prove that the three properties of consensus hold.

 ### Agreement (Safety)